pe1mew/PE1MEW_ApeldoornInData_Sensors/README.md

 # PE1MEW Apeldoornindata node
-A LoRa Node for the Apeldoornindata project using a TTN Uno prototype board.
+A LoRa Node for the Apeldoornindata project using Arduino Leonardo compatible boards like:
+- Things Uno
+- Marvin

 Selectable sensors are:
 - SCD30
 - Combination of BMP280 and SHT21 sensors
+- BMP280

 ### Disclaimer
 The PE1MEW Apeldoornindata node is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ### License
 The PE1MEW Apeldoornindata node is free software: